 Where is the Center located?

 The Center is on the sixth floor at 618 South Michigan Avenue (between Harrison Street and Balbo Drive) in Chicago.
 Our mailing and delivery address is 600 South Michigan Avenue, Chicago, IL 60605.

 Is the Center a museum?

-No. But small exhibits of materials from the CBMR Library and Archives are displayed in hallway display cases, in the library, and occasionally in Columbia College Chicago galleries, as well as in exhibits mounted from time to time by consortia of libraries, museums, and archives in the area.
+No. But small exhibits of materials from the CBMR Library and Archives are displayed in display cases, in the library Reading Room, and occasionally in Columbia College Chicago galleries, as well as in exhibits mounted from time to time by consortia of libraries, museums, and archives in the area.

 May I bring a group to tour the Center?

-The Center is primarily office space not suitable for touring groups.
 The CBMR Library and Archives hosts visits by groups of up to 25 people.
-Librarians are available for presentations about the Center and its collections; however, for security reasons, the library cannot schedule tours of the stacks where collections are kept.
-Visits can be arranged by calling the library at (312) 369-7586, emailing the reference desk at email@example.com, or setting up an appointment online.
+Librarians and the Archivist are available for presentations about the Center and its collections; please contact us and let us know what you'd like to see.
+Visits can be arranged by calling (312) 369-7586, emailing the reference desk at email@example.com, or setting up an appointment online.